asifrc/coffee-blog/src/pages/2017-08-10-Multiple-Origins/index.md

 path: "/multiple-origins/"
 ---

 Is this post about me?
-The coffee I prefer?
+The coffee blends I prefer?
 X-Men?
 All of the above?
 Who knows what this will end up becoming, but the initial intent is to trace the origins that seeded my recent acceleration in coffee interest.

 This is a long one, so grab a coffee, and try to create as much imagery as you can in your mind as you read about my dark descent into light